RyanBuck182/Ascent/README.md

-Text-based console game written in javascript.
+A text-based console game written in JavaScript.
+Double-click ascent.html after downloading to run.